DataFire/Integrations/integrations/generated/gitea/README.md

 ### CreateRepoOption
 * CreateRepoOption `object`: CreateRepoOption options when creating repository
   * auto_init `boolean`: Whether the repository should be auto-intialized?
+  * default_branch `string`: DefaultBranch of the repository (used when initializes and in template)
   * description `string`: Description of the repository to create
   * gitignores `string`: Gitignores to use
+  * issue_labels `string`: Issue Label set to use
   * license `string`: License to use
   * name **required** `string`: Name of the repository to create
   * private `boolean`: Whether the repository is private
   * readme `string`: Readme of the repository to create
+  * template `boolean`: Whether the repository is template
+  * trust_model `string` (values: default, collaborator, committer, collaboratorcommitter): TrustModel of the repository

 ### CreateStatusOption
 * CreateStatusOption `object`: CreateStatusOption holds the information needed to create a new Status for a Commit